 Some more useful questions to ask yourself might be:

-• Are my normal ways of coping still working, or making little difference?
+- Are my normal ways of coping still working, or not really make much of a difference?

 It can be tricky to reach out for help and support.
 Even when we know we need it.
 And especially when we are emotionally and physically exhausted.